edoardoruffoli/MSMARCO-Search-Engine/README.md

-  help - display a list of commands query - perform a query eval - execute a queries dataset, saving the result file for trec_eval parse - create the intermediate posting lists merge - merge intermediate posting lists to create the index exit - exit the program
+  help - display a list of commands query - perform a query eval - execute a queries dataset, saving the result file for trec_eval index - create the inverted index exit - exit the program

 Enter a command: